-A.The estimated cost of vitreoretinal surgery In India usually starts $2000 however, it may go up to as much as $3000. it depends on the hospital charges and the fee charged by the surgeon.
+A.The estimated cost of vitreoretinal (Vitrectomy) surgery In India usually starts $1000 however, it may go up to as much as $2000. it depends on the hospital charges and the fee charged by the surgeon.

 Vitreoretinal surgery is a new and evolving branch of eye surgery that involves microsurgical techniques.
 Surgery is performed inside the eye, allowing damage caused by an accident to be repaired, or a detached retina to be reattached.

 This type of surgery requires a great deal of skill and often takes place in urgent or emergency cases.
 It is therefore restricted to specialist trauma centers and the larger private eye clinics.

 Vitrectomy is suggested for individuals with eye diseases caused due to infection, inflammation, clouding of the vitreous fluid, filling with blood or debris, hardening, or scaring.
 These issues can keep light from venturing into the retina properly and lead to vision trouble.
 Once the fluid is removed and replaced, it might improve the eye condition and the vision.

 Vitreoretinal surgery is used to treat a range of conditions that affect the retina and the vitreous humour of the eye, including: